geocomPP/sdvwR/chapter.md

     ##    "matrix"       "CRS"

-This tells us that `Spatial` objects must contain a bounding box (`bbox`) and and CRS.
+This tells us that `Spatial` objects must contain a bounding box (`bbox`) and a coordinate reference system (CRS) accessed via the function `proj4string`.
 Further details on these can be found by typing `?bbox` and `?proj4string`.
 All other spatial classes in R build on this foundation of a bounding box and a projection system (which is set automatically to `NA` if it is not known).
 However, more complex classes